prahladyeri/prahladyeri.github.io/_posts/2013-11-24-three-steps-to-integrate-barcode-scanning-in-your-android-app.md

 ---
 layout: post
-title: "3 Steps to integrate barcode scanning in your Android app"
+title: 3 Steps to integrate barcode scanning in your Android app
 tags: android java
 ---